aciceri/agenix-shell/README.md

   };
 }
 ```
 Check the [basic example](./templates/basic/) for a working example (you will need to delete the encrypted secret and encrypt your own with your key).
-Otherwise you could copy the [used key](./checks/id_rsa).
+Otherwise you could copy the [used key](./checks/id_rsa) (**do not use that key in production obviously**).

 ```bash
 nix flake init -t github:aciceri/agenix-shell#basic
 ```

-Notice that internally this approach uses `flake-parts` for evaluating the passed arguments, so you can browse the automatically generated documentation on [flake.parts](https://flake.parts/options/agenix-shell) for understanding all the options available.
+Notice that internally this approach uses `flake-parts` for evaluating the passed arguments, so you can browse the automatically generated documentation on [flake.parts](https://flake.parts/options/agenix-shell) for understanding all the attributes you can pass to `agenix-shell.lib.installationScript system`.

 ### With `flake-parts`